tytydraco/yessleep/out/Im_a_911_operator_Yesterday_my_coworker_got_a_call_from_herself.md

 I allowed her to drive and she kept asking me questions in the meantime, but I was too exhausted and in pain to respond coherently.
 We arrived at the parking lot and she turned to face me, looking me in the eyes and saying something I did not even register at that point.
 I was too caught up in a small detail that I knew I would have noticed for all the time I've known her.

-"Marielle, since when are your eyes two different colors?"
+"Marielle... since when are your eyes two different colors?"